blbadger/blbadger.github.io/language-representations.md

 ### Langauge models become untrainable as they are trained

-So far we have only considered untrained models
+So far we have only considered untrained GPT-2 models.